lukasoppermann/hourglass/README.md

 ### Why should people buy hourglass (benefit)

+People buy hourglass because ...

+they can focus on what they do (actualy work) & not on managing their work.
   - makes tracking todos deadly simple
   - makes tracking time spent on todos deadly simple